appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 <!-- vale on -->

-A package is a collection of JS and query modules that can be versioned and distributed across instances.
+A package is a collection of query and JS modules that can be versioned and distributed across instances.
 Inside packages, you can create multiple query and JS modules, allowing you to bundle and organize your application logic efficiently.

 :::tip What will I learn? 📝
 You'll create a reusable query module using product inventory data and display that data in a Table widget.
 By the end of this tutorial, you will learn:

 * 🔧 **Basics:** Learn how to create and configure the query module
-* 🔄 **Dynamic Data:** Learn how to pass data between the app and module
+* 🔄 **Dynamic Data:** Learn how to pass data between the app and query module
 * ♻️ **Reusability:** Discover how to reuse the query module within applications
 :::